jpverkamp/blog/content/reviews/books/Dean Koontz/Dean Koontz's Frankenstein/4 - Lost Souls.md

 Victor Helios (né Frankenstein) is dead.
 Victor Leben (né Helios (né Frankenstein)) is *alive*.

-With the events at the end of {{<crosslink "Dead and Alive">}}, we all knew there would be another book.
+With the events at the end of [[Dead and Alive]](), we all knew there would be another book.
 Here it is!

 It's ... fine.
 It's got all the bits you'd need for a thriller, but I don't feel the villains as much.
 And there's *not really and ending*.
 It's very much part 1 of 2.
 At this point, you could easily stop at book 3... or read on to finish book 5.
 I suppose I'm in the latter camp.
 Onward!